by Tony Vidler

 The typical financial planning report or statement of advice produced for clients is ineffective.

 Being effective means getting the key points across as quickly and as simply as possible, so that the reader understands them, and is then able to make decisions relatively quickly and easily.
+It will engage, motivate and rapidly lead to positive action.

 Part of the reason for the written reports being ineffective is the “compliance” hurdle, where we include sections and wording that confuse many clients in order to met regulatory requirements.
 But that is only part of the reason to be fair.

 The bigger problem is that there is a tendency to try and impress with technical prowess, or data that require code-breakers to decipher, or graphs that take 3 minutes of concentrated finger-tracing to follow.
 That is not effective communication.
+To put it simply; too many advisers have become too captivated by their own cleverness and the need to demonstrate it.
+Not for a moment do I think this is ego-driven; I believe that it is a trend which is mostly driven by the difficulty in expressing tangibility and value to clients.
+Because of that difficulty many good advisers default to trying to express value through cleverness and research-based evidence.

 To create an effective report it is best to pretend you were preparing it for a group such as a presentation to a conference, or a group of company executives in a boardroom.
 After all, most of the time we ARE preparing a client report for a group….a group consisting of a husband and wife, or a group of 2 or 3 business partners….but that is a group nevertheless.
+Whenever preparing for a group of course we have to try and deliver in a common language and style, because individuals absorb information at different speeds and in different ways.
+The rule of thumb becomes “simplify the message”.

 Now, consider this typical financial plan graphic in light of that little checklist.